Paint Calculator

 Estimate how many rolls of wallpaper you need for a wall or room.

-Calculate how many sheets of drywall you need for walls and ceilings.
+Calculate how many sheets of drywall or plasterboard you need for walls and ceilings.

-Quickly calculate square footage, square yards, and acres.
+Quickly calculate area in square feet, square yards, acres, square meters, and hectares.

 Calculate how much flooring material to buy, including waste allowance.